EarlyHemisphere/FBMessengerMarkovify/README.md

 ## Setup

+The setup is very simple, and is only a two step process.
+Your facebook data is not needed - the email and password to your facebook account is all it takes!

-After running the following python imports:
+1) Run the following python imports:

     pip install fbchat
     pip install markovify

-the config file can be set up.
+2) Fill in your username and chat name in the config file.

+That's it!